-When it comes to romantic relationships the ENFJ gives all that they have into making their partner happy.
-They will go above and beyond to tend to their needs and wants to be someone who can provide for them, When they care for someone in this way ENFJs want to be capable of giving everything to their partner, and will work hard to do so.
-They invest so much of themselves into pleasing others and so when they enter in a relationship this only becomes stronger.
-This can be hard for the ENFJ and their partner at times, since they put a lot of pressure on themselves to be perfect in the relationship.
+When it comes to romantic relationships, the ENFJ gives all that they have into making their partner happy.
+They will go above and beyond to tend to their needs and wants to be someone who can provide for them.
+When they care for someone in this way, ENFJs want to be capable of giving everything to their partner and will work hard to do so.
+They invest so much of themselves into pleasing others, and so when they enter into a relationship, this only becomes stronger.
+This can be hard for the ENFJ and their partner at times since they put a lot of pressure on themselves to be perfect in the relationship.

-ENFJs are naturally empathetic people and so they enjoy listening and being support of their partner.
+ENFJs are naturally empathetic people, and so they enjoy listening and being supportive of their partner.
 They want to be there for them when no one else is, working hard to maintain this bond and even strengthen it.
-Because they tend so much to others the ENFJ can sometimes neglect their own wants and needs.
+Because they tend so much to others, the ENFJ can sometimes neglect their own wants and needs.
 While they might not openly express when they need something, it is important that the person they are dating can recognize these things without being asked.
 They really need someone who will look out for the ENFJ as well and want to be supportive when they are feeling overwhelmed.
-ENFJs push themselves hard for those around them, and so when it comes to their relationships they really need a significant other who is supportive and understanding with them.
-Someone who knows how to give and not just take from the ENFJ all of the time.
+ENFJs push themselves hard for those around them, so when it comes to their relationships, they really need a significant other who is supportive and understanding of them—someone who knows how to give and not just take from the ENFJ all of the time.

 Casual dating really isn’t something the ENFJ is likely to enjoy, especially when they are older.
 They might date casually when they are young, wanting to follow typical social behaviors.
-When they do this it can be a little bit draining, unless they are capable of making friends out of these dates and connections.
-In the end the ENFJ needs to be around people who they know will stick around, not just surface connections which won’t last very long.
-Casual dating can feel a bit pointless to them after a while, since the ENFJ is ultimately searching for something meaningful and lasting.
-They deeply want to find a partner who can provide something important and valuable for them, someone who they can actually see themselves being with long-term.
+When they do this, it can be a little bit draining unless they are capable of making friends out of these dates and connections.
+In the end, the ENFJ needs to be around people who they know will stick around, not just surface connections that won’t last very long.
+Casual dating can feel pointless to them after a while since the ENFJ is ultimately searching for something meaningful and lasting.
+They deeply want to find a partner who can provide something important and valuable for them, someone with who they can actually see themselves being with long-term.